-Marriott International signs in at the top of the lodging industry.
-The company is one of the world's leading hoteliers with some 4,300 operated or franchised properties worldwide.
+Marriott International is one of the world's leading hoteliers.
+The company has some 6,000 operated or franchised properties worldwide.
 Its hotels include such full-service brands as Renaissance Hotels and its flagship Marriott Hotels & Resorts, as well as select-service and extended-stay brands Courtyard and Fairfield Inn.
-It also owns the Ritz-Carlton luxury chain and resort, and manages about 45 golf courses.
+It also owns the Ritz-Carlton luxury chain and resort, and manages about 80 golf courses.
 The Marriott family, including J. W. Marriott Jr., owns about 30% of Marriott International.
 The company acquired Starwood Hotels & Resorts Worldwide in 2016.

-While the bulk of its hotels are located in the US, about 15% of its properties are international.
-Marriott has operations in more than 80 countries in the Americas, the UK and Ireland, the Middle East and Africa, Asia, Australia, and Continental Europe.
+Following the merger with Starwood, more than 55% of Marriott International's properties are international.
+The company has operations in more than 120 countries in the Americas, the UK and Ireland, the Middle East and Africa, Asia, Australia, and Continental Europe.

 Mergers and Acquisitions